-Poplar is one of the most common types of wood used for Cabinet Painting Seattle.
+Poplar is one of the most common types of wood used for cabinet painting.
 It is lightweight and has a smooth surface that takes paint very well.
 It is also inexpensive and available in many colors.
 This makes it an excellent choice for homemakers on a budget.
 However, because it is softwood, hardwood is more durable.
 It can be easily dented and if not treated, will only last for a while.

 Hardwoods are a great option to paint because they take paint well and leave a smooth finish.
 But before you paint the wood, it’s important to sand it down thoroughly.
 Use sandpaper to remove dirt, splinters, and any other imperfections.
 This will make it easier to work with the cabinets.
 After sanding, it’s time to prime the wood.
 A primer will help the paint adhere to the surface and prevent it from drying too quickly.

 Chris and Lexi recommend using Elmer’s Carpenter’s Interior Wood Filler to prep the hardwood.
 It’s great for removing nicks and dings from surfaces and filling holes.
 When it comes time to refinish the cabinet doors and drawers, sand the surfaces with 320 grit sandpaper to get a smooth finish.
 Then, use a brush to apply the paint.
 This gives the painted surfaces a subtle texture and eliminates roller marks.